-You may need time to adjust to losing your breast.
+You are likely to need time to adjust to losing your breast.
 Talking to other women who have had mastectomies can help you deal with these feelings.
 Ask your health care provider about local support groups.
 Counseling can help as well.

 You can do whatever activity you want as long as it does not cause pain or discomfort.
-You should be able to resume your usual activities in about 2 weeks.
+You should be able to resume your usual activities in a few weeks.

 - Your provider or physical therapist can show you some simple exercises to relieve tightness.
 Do only the exercises they show you.